angry-yard/jenny-cli/README.md

 ## Functionality

-Jenny has four primmary functions:
+Jenny has four primary functions:

 1. Creating code snippet.
-This is the simpliest form and requires minimal configuration.
+This is the simplest form and requires minimal configuration.

     These code templates are just short cuts to get a file started.
 These can be used to aid in ensuring a certain coding convention is followed, or just to save time.